Chart Color Schemes

 Health performance in Wambo is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Wambo, with common conditions prevalent across younger and older age groups.
-Private health cover is low at approximately 48%, covering around 8,642 people, compared to the national average of 55.3%.
+Health data indicates significant health challenges in Wambo, with high prevalence of common conditions across both younger and older age groups.
+Private health cover rate is low at approximately 48%, covering around 8,642 people, compared to the national average of 55.3%.

-The most frequent medical conditions are asthma (9.8%) and mental health issues (9.5%).
-About 64.2% report no medical ailments, similar to the Rest of Qld's 63.4%.
-Wambo has 17.8% residents aged 65 and over (3,196 people), lower than Rest of Qld's 21.5%.
-Senior health outcomes face challenges broadly aligned with the general population's health profile.
+The most prevalent medical conditions are asthma (9.8%) and mental health issues (9.5%).
+About 64.2% of residents report no medical ailments, slightly higher than the Rest of Qld's 63.4%.
+Wambo has a lower proportion of seniors aged 65 and over at 17.8%, or approximately 3,196 people, compared to Rest of Qld's 21.5%.
+Senior health outcomes present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health